Stan15/TAB2XML/README.md

 line dividing’s, and if they do not have clear line names specified. (i.e string names/drum names).

-Note: Information of other instruments will be updated gradually.

 Shield: [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]